pyrmont/articles.inqk.net/src/_posts/2025-09-18-revised-janet-dir-structure.md

 [^bs]: A _binscript_ is a text file that is marked executable and begins with `#!/usr/bin/env janet`.
 This will cause the OS to run the Janet code in the file through the `janet` binary installed on the user's system.

-[^vend]: I’m still working on the best way to install and update vendored dependencies.
-I have some ideas but nothing I’m certain is the right answer.

 [^compile]: Seriously, just clone the repo, `cd` into the directory and then run `janet -e '(import ./bundle) (bundle/build (table :info (-> (slurp "info.jdn") parse)))'.`